Assaro/DD_Bot/sites/faq.md

     - Back up your settings.json and let the Container generate a new one
         - This will be changed at some point, sorry for the Inconvenience

+## I get ``` Unhandled exception.
+Discord.Net.HttpException: The server responded with error 50035: Invalid Form Body ``` when using the /list command
+- Too many characters in your list.
+Lower the ContainersPerList setting value until it works again

 ## How can i contact you
 - [Github Issue](https://github.com/Assaro/DD_Bot/issues/new)
 - [Discord](https://discord.com/users/341195755677286401) (Assaro Delamar#5823)